 Mr. Tretbar holds a Bachelor of Science from Northern Arizona University and a Master's of Science in Geochemistry from the Mackay School on Mines, University of Nevada, Reno.
 He is a Registered Professional Geologist in the state of Arizona and Certified Professional Geologist through the American Institute of Professional Geologists.
-Since 2010 he has held the position of Vice President of Exploration and Mineral Resources for Summit Mining International, a 100% -owned subsidiary of Sumitomo Corporation of Japan.
-His duties with Summit include new business development, technical evaluations, and providing exploration and operations support to Sumitomo's global mineral program.
+He is currently Director and Senior Vice President Exploration for San Cristobal Mining Inc. From 2010 to 2022, he held the position of Vice President of Exploration and Mineral Resources for Summit Mining International, a 100% -owned subsidiary of Sumitomo Corporation of Japan.
+His duties with Summit included new business development, technical evaluations, and providing exploration and operations support to Sumitomo's global mineral program.
 Previously Mr. Tretbar worked as Chief Geologist at Minera San Cristóbal Mine in Bolivia, Senior Exploration Geologist for Alamos Gold at the Mulatos Mine in Mexico, Mill Manager of the Ashdown Molybdenum Mine in Nevada, and as Process Mineralogist for Barrick Gold at the Goldstrike Operation in Nevada.
 He spent many years working as an underground mine geologist at various Nevada gold mines.